opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Generating-External-Tokens.md

----
-lang: en-us
-title: Generating External Tokens
-viewport: width=device-width, initial-scale=1.0
----

 # Generating External Tokens

 An external token along with a valid OpCon User Login ID is required to execute an external event in OpCon.
 External tokens can be generated in Solution Manager as either API tokens or Custom Length tokens.

 To generate external tokens: